RNAX0N/simple-systemd-services/README.md

 ### Update Notification Service
 * Runs automatically after login and notifies you via desktop notification if pacman updates are available.
 #### Prerequisites
-Install the required tools for checking updates safely and sending notifications: <br><br> $ sudo pacman -S pacman-contrib libnotify
+Install the required tools for checking updates safely and sending notifications: <br> $ sudo pacman -S pacman-contrib libnotify

 #### Installation
-Put the files in your user configuration directory:<br><br>
+Put the files in your user configuration directory:<br>
-~/.config/systemd/user/update-notify.service<br>
+~/.config/systemd/user/updates-notification.service<br>
-~/.config/systemd/user/update-notify.timer<br>
+~/.config/systemd/user/updates-notification.timer<br>
 #### Activation
 Run these commands as your standard user (do not use sudo):
-Reload daemon to recognize new files:<br><br>
+Reload daemon to recognize new files:<br>
-$ systemctl --user daemon-reload
+$ systemctl --user daemon-reload<br><br>
 Enable and start the timer:<br>
-$ systemctl --user enable --now update-notify.timer
+$ systemctl --user enable --now updates-notification.timer
 <br>
 #### Verification
-You can force a test run immediately with:<br><br>
+You can force a test run immediately with:<br>
-$ systemctl --user start update-notify.service
+$ systemctl --user start updates-notification.service
 #### How it Works
 User Scope: These run under your user session (systemctl --user), ensuring notifications appear on your specific display.
 #### Safety
 The script uses checkupdates (from pacman-contrib), which safely checks for updates without syncing the root database or requiring root privileges.

 #### Enjoy!